kodw93/Sam/README.md

 # Sam
 Hello!
-This is Sam's Github!
+This is Sam's GitHub!